tascha/ConnectedLib/2_what_is_a_community_partnership/21_how_partners_can_help_teen_services_librarians.md

 </tr>
 <tr>
 <th>PARTNERS CAN PROVIDE MATERIAL SUPPORT</th>
-<td>Simply donating money or materials in return for a public “thank you” from the library is an easy entry point to partnership for many organizations, particularly local businesses.<br><a href="#"></a>CASE STUDY: PARTNERING WITH LOCAL BUSINESSES</td>
+<td>Simply donating money or materials in return for a public “thank you” from the library is an easy entry point to partnership for many organizations, particularly local businesses.<br><a href="#">CASE STUDY: PARTNERING WITH LOCAL BUSINESSES</a></td>
 </tr>

 </table>